Templates

 Issue a share certificate: Under UK company law, a company has a duty to provide a shareholder with a certificate for any shares issued or transferred to them.
 Docue's share certificate template can be used for this purpose.

-Update statutory books: It is a requirement of UK company law to keep a set of books (or registers) which contains key information about your company.
+Update statutory books: It is a requirement of UK company law to keep a set of books (or registers) which contain key information about your company.
 This includes details of the company's members/shareholders.
 Docue's statutory registers template can be found here.

 Why use Docue's subscription letter template?